Mandy2555/Marketing-Analysis-for-E-Commerce/README.md

-# Marketing-Analysis-for-E-Commerce
-This project performs a comprehensive marketing analysis for an e-commerce business using data-driven techniques.
-It involves customer segmentation, sales trend analysis, RFM analysis, and campaign performance evaluation to derive actionable insights that enhance marketing strategies and improve customer targeting.

 # 📊 Marketing Analytics for E-Commerce

 This project is a comprehensive marketing analysis of an Indian e-commerce marketplace, inspired by a capstone project from AnalytixLabs.
 It explores customer behavior, seller performance, product trends, and payment methods to provide actionable business insights using real-world data from Sep 2016 to Oct 2018.